Everything in media is changing with disruptive new technology leading shifts in audience behavior, content delivery and revenue models.

 Make sure the app is right for the local market business model.
 Different countries and regions have developed distinct patterns of media behavior.
 For global and international entertainment brands, media apps need to be attuned to the behavior in their different markets.
 For instance, in Latin America, the apps may be attempting to drive audiences to the TV screen.
 By contrast, in the US and North America, the media app represents additional real estate to compliment the TV content.

 Make sure the app is right for local audiences.
 Different markets have differing ways of accessing media apps, for instance content is downloaded in Africa though in Europe it will probably be streamed.

 Make sure you are not locked into a single vendor who cannot respond to changing needs.
 Today’s media apps require versatile back-end technology that adapts not only to local needs but can also be easily updated to fulfil the latest technological requirements.
 Move away from the complex Frankenstacks patched together from poorly integrated technology.
 Rather than a hybrid approach, find a tech stack provider who can manage the complete range of challenges.
 That means they must have access to talent trained in emerging technologies and be at the forefront of Artificial Intelligence, which will create new and powerful ways of managing and interpreting data.

 You can’t beat Google, Facebook and the tech giants on volume and reach, but you can build a strong business with a well-executed premium content strategy.
-As competition for audiences ratchets up, premium content is the key for turning viewers into fans who keep on giving their attention, their time and their money.
+As competition for audiences ratchets up, premium app entertainment content is the key for turning viewers into fans who keep on giving their attention, their time and their money.